Raaginder: Music

 In an interview with NBC News Asia, Raaginder stated about his musical sound, "Music can be interpreted in any way.
 I try to make music that's universal to every aspect ...the one obvious message is my identity.
 I want my identity to be known with my music.
 This turban and beard, I feel like, is a big part of why I am where I am today.
 So even though I'll do a 'Hotline Bling' cover, the fact that there's aspects of the music that are foreign and even the aspects of me – the way I look – I think that makes a difference because it's something people haven't seen, and it's something people need to see."

 In an interview with Brown Girl Magazine, Raaginder stated; "the neighborhood I lived in and the school I went to was primarily Latino and Black.
 Due to that, the first genre of music I was drawn to when I moved to America was hip-hop.
 Hip-Hop was the gateway for me to be relatable to the other students.
 Everyone around the school knew all of the hits word for word and I started picking it up as well.
 I know it was a shock to many kids around me that a little-turbaned boy from Asia listened to rap on the regular.
 Around the same time, I had started to learn the violin (in the classical and Indian classical tradition).
 Although Indian classical violin was completely left field from hip-hop, they both instilled resiliency and confidence in me which allowed me to defend myself and be comfortable in my own skin.
 What started as a tool to connect with others, ended up becoming my identity over the years.
 It got to the point where a couple of my friends started calling me “Violinder.”

 Personal life

 In 2014 Raaginder's mother died from cancer.
-He sites her as his main inspiration for actively pursuing music.
+He cites her as his main inspiration for actively pursuing music.
 The song "Raindrops" from his studio album Beach Chair was dedicated in her honor.
 Raaginder is also the eldest of two children.

 Raaginder also studied at the California Institute of the Arts (Cal Arts) where he received his Bachelor of Fine Arts in world music performance.